 You have to SHOUT today to be heard with so many marketing messages bombarding people from all fronts.
 But more importantly, what you SHOUT has to resonate deeply with your customer.

 Prospective clients need to feel that your company is going to solve their problem better than anyone else for them to enter into a relationship.
-So, what is the deep-seeded emotional benefit your company provides?
+So, what is the deep-seated emotional benefit your company provides?
 (Trust me, just being able to articulate the emotional benefit your firm provides will distinguish you from 90% of your competitors.)